CartoDB/carto.js/doc/API.md

   + **dp**: float precision.
   + **jsonp**: if jsonp should be used instead of CORS.
 This param is enabled if the browser does not support CORS.

-These arguments will be applied for all the queries performed by this object, if you want to override them for one query see **execute** options.
+These arguments will be applied for all the queries performed, if you want to override any of them for, see the **execute** options.

 ##### sql.execute(sql [,vars][, options][, callback])

-It executes a sql query.
+It executes a SQL query.

 ###### Arguments